DREAM Collaborative’s talented team includes:

 Gregory O. Minott, Managing Principal

 Gregory Minott is originally from Mandeville, Jamaica.
 He moved to the U.S. in 1999 and earned dual Master’s degrees in Architecture and Infrastructure Planning at the New Jersey Institute of Technology.
-Prior to founding DREAM Collaborative, Gregory was project architect for a number of award-winning building and urban renewal projects while working at the Boston-based firm Elkus Manfredi Architects.
+Prior to founding DREAM Collaborative, Greg was project architect for a number of award-winning building and urban renewal projects while working at the Boston-based firm Elkus Manfredi Architects.

 Troy Depeiza, Principal